 CCAR Industries is a not-for-profit 501(c)(3) organization that was founded by a local parents’ group in 1969.
 Our mission is to provide community-based services and supports that enhance the quality of life of East Central Illinois citizens with developmental disabilities and/or other functional limitations throughout their lifespan.
 Our team is dedicated to providing high quality, individualized services to program consumers and their families.
 Please feel free to contact us if you have any ideas or if you would like more information about our agency!

-In addition to Respite cuts, more stringent eligibility standards for Early Intervention (Birth Through Two) services are proposed for FY16.
+In addition to Respite cuts, more stringent eligibility standards for Early Intervention (Birth Through Two) services are proposed for FY-2016.
+Early Intervention (Birth Through Two) is a service provided to identify and serve, at the earliest possible age, children who are experiencing significant delays in their development.
+Developmental screenings are available to measure the child’s overall development in relation to his/her age.
 Currently, children need to demonstrate a 30% (or more) delay in developmental areas to qualify for services.
-Proposed for FY16, children would need to demonstrate a 50% (or more) delay in developmental areas.
-In real terms, we predict that 50% of the families served by CCAR Industries may not meet eligibility standards.
-That would result in 50 children potentially being denied services and would be a $90,000 loss for the agency.
+In FY-2016, children would need to demonstrate a 50% (or more) delay in developmental areas.
+In real terms, we predict that potentially 50% of the families served by CCAR Industries may not meet eligibility standards.
+That would result in 50 children potentially being denied services.
+It would be a $90,000 loss for the agency.

 Through our participation in the COMMIT TO COMMUNITY effort, we hope to send a strong message to our local legislators: Prioritize community-based services and supports for children and adults with developmental disabilities while crafting the FY-2016 budget!
 Services provided in the community are not only more cost effective, but the right thing to do.
 For more information, visit: http://realcutsrealpeople.com/